Hurtak/petrhurtak.com/articles/_drafts/common-naming-mistakes/article.md

 ### Parameter

-Variable in a funtion signature that is placeholder for the actual value passed into the function.
+Variable in a function signature that is a placeholder for the actual value passed into the function.

 ### Argument

-Actual value passed into the function.
+The actual value passed into the function.

-## Function vs method
+## Function vs. method

 ```js
 function functionName (state) {